 This is my favourite version of this soup, but when I’m looking to change it up a bit, I’ve added a bit of curry powder or smoked paprika.
 You can make this soup vegetarian by using vegetable stock.
 If you don’t eat dairy, you could substitute coconut cream for the heavy cream or just omit the cream altogether, for a less creamy, but still delicious soup.
 So many ways to make this one your own!

 When it came time to garnish my soup for photos, I kept it simple with just a few drops of heavy cream, that I ran a skewer through and a few fresh thyme leaves.
 For a heartier version, garnish with some simple homemade croutons (or maybe bacon-fat crisped croutons!).

 Love Butternut Squash?
 You might like to try my Hasselback Butternut Squash with Maple Syrup and Pecans or Slow Cooker Thai Butternut Squash Soup.

 A delicious, classic roasted butternut squash soup, flavoured with maple syrup and optionally, a bit of apple.
 A great Fall soup or perfect for your holiday table!
 Can be made ahead and re-heated.

 - 6 cups roasted butternut squash (from 2 medium-large butternut squash)

 - 1/2 cup diced onion

 Remove from oven and using a spatula, flip the squash halves over and allow to cool a few minutes.
 Using a spoon, scoop all the roasted squash flesh out and in to a bowl, being careful not to take any of the skin.
 Discard squash skins.
-If making the soup immediately, measure out 4 cups and set aside.
-If making ahead, cover and refrigerate until you want to make the soup.
-Any extra squash can be refrigerated and used for another meal.
+If making the soup immediately, measure out the amount of cooked squash needed for the soup and set aside.
+Any extra squash can be refrigerated or frozen and used for another purpose.